The elbow, wrist, and hand are complex multipoint systems. They work synchronously as a kinetic...

 This course is the final stage of the diploma pathway.
 The full pathway is the Professional Certificate of Aesthetic Medicine the, Advanced Certificate of Aesthetic Medicine and the Professional Diploma of Aesthetic Medicine.

+This pathway is suitable for doctors who are mainly interested in clinical academic study.
 The Postgraduate Diploma and Master of Science in Cosmetic Medicine is studied entirely online through Diploma MSc and awarded by the University of South Wales (UK).
-Medical professionals who successfully complete the HealthCert Professional Certificate, Advanced Certificate and Professional Diploma of Aesthetic Medicine will be eligible to apply for Recognition of Prior Learning (RPL) for module 1 of the Postgraduate Diploma of Cosmetic Medicine which will save them time and fees.
+Medical professionals who successfully complete the HealthCert Professional Certificate, Advanced Certificate and Professional Diploma of Aesthetic Medicine will be eligible to apply for Recognition of Prior Learning (RPL) for module 1 of the Postgraduate Diploma of Cosmetic Medicine which will save them time.
 When the Postgraduate Diploma has been successfully completed, doctors can apply for credit towards the MSc in Cosmetic Medicine awarded by the University of South Wales.
-Please apply directly through the website here.
+In addition, they will receive up to £500 scholarship for the MSc course and £250 for the PGDip course when they inform our partner’s applications team that they are a HealthCert graduate.
+Please apply directly here.

 Postgraduate scholarships for Aesthetic Medicine